 In the bowl of a stand mixer, dissolve the yeast and sugar in very warm (90°) water.
 Add one cup of the flour and the salt, mix well.
 Add the olive oil and the remaining flour and mix well.
 Knead at medium-high speed for about one minute, adding more flour a tablespoon at a time until the dough cleans the sides of the bowl.

 Cover and let rise until about doubled, about 45 minutes.

 If you are skilled, as I am not, you will be able to flatten the dough slightly, then toss it into a perfect 14" circle, which you will place on a pizza peel.
 Otherwise, use a floured surface and rolling pin to make a circle of about 14", transfer the dough to your pizza pan, then pull and push it until it fits the pan.

-If using a pizza pan, pre-bake for nine minutes at 400, remove from the oven and add sauce and toppings.
+If using a pizza pan, pierce the dough all over with a fork so it won't puff up, then pre-bake for nine minutes at 400, remove from the oven and add sauce and toppings.
 If you're baking on a stone, you won't need to pre-bake because the stone will cook the crust from the bottom.
 Raise the oven temperature to 450 after pre-baking.

 Dress your pizza with the sauce.
 Be stingy; it should look like you don't have enough.
 Otherwise, you will have a soupy pizza!
 Add the toppings and bake for 8 – 12 minutes.
 Don't let the cheese brown or burn.

 If anyone asks, tell them this takes a week to make and is hideously complicated.
 This makes enough for three or four 14" pizzas.
 Put the in a jar in the fridge; it will keep for at least a couple of weeks.

 - One 12 oz. can tomato paste, unflavored

 - 1-3/4 cups water (two cups if you like thinner sauce)